 Whatever you are picturing, it probably doesn’t include a tornado of toddler destruction or a slouch of surly teens demanding attention at unpredictable intervals.

-Working from home with kids in the house is not easy, but you are not alone.
-Right now, millions of parents, guardians, and caregivers are facing the same challenges, and we’ve collected some advice, practical tips, and useful resources to help you make it through.
+Working from home with kids in the house is not easy, but we’ve collected some advice, practical tips, and useful resources to help you make it through.

 Activities to keep your kids busy while you work